fingerfen/WES_Short_Variant_and_CNV_Pipeline/README.md

   * Make sure that all files above are downstream from the Snakemake file
   * Edit the config.yaml
   * Execute the Snakemake command to run the pipeline
-  * The output is in data/endpoints – relative to where the Snakefile is
-  * In the main directory of the repo, or where the `generate_REPORT.py` is.
-	  * Run `python3 generate_REPORT.py --database put_sqlite_database_path_here`
-	  * Go to google chrome
-	  * Type in `localhost:5000` to see the webpage

 ## DON'T USE ABSOLUTE PATH IN THE CONFIG.YAML FILE
 ## EVERYFILES NEEDED FOR THE PIPELINE MUST BE AT LEAST AT THE SAME OR 1 DIRECTORY BELOW THE SNAKEFILE